SCENE 01 / DRONE VIDEOGRAPHY

 Licensed aerial filming across Mexico with cinema-grade equipment and full permit coordination.

-Drone videography captures sweeping aerial perspectives that establish scale, reveal landscapes, and add cinematic production value to any project.
-From the ancient pyramids of Teotihuacán to the turquoise Caribbean coastline of the Riviera Maya, the Sierra Madre mountains, and Mexico City's sprawling metropolis, Mexico offers extraordinary aerial filming locations.
-Modern cinema drones deliver smooth footage previously achievable only with helicopters at far greater expense.
+Here is how this works in practice.
+Drone videography captures sweeping aerial perspectives that set up scale, reveal landscapes, and add cinematic production value to any project.
+From the ancient pyramids of Teotihuacán to the turquoise Caribbean coastline of the Riviera Maya, the Sierra Madre mountains, and Mexico City's sprawling metropolis, Mexico gives extraordinary aerial filming locations.
+Modern cinema drones deliver smooth footage before achievable only with helicopters at far greater costs.

-We coordinate DGAC-licensed drone operators and equipment packages that meet Mexico's Dirección General de Aeronáutica Civil regulations for your production's creative requirements.
-Our team handles RPAS registration, SENEAM airspace coordination, and safety planning so you can incorporate stunning aerial sequences into your project with confidence.
+Here is the short of it.
+We set up DGAC-licensed drone operators and gear packages that meet Mexico's Dirección General de Aeronáutica Civil rules for your production's creative needs.
+Our team handles RPAS sign-ups, SENEAM airspace planning, and safety planning so you can incorporate stunning aerial sequences into your project with confidence.

 Capabilities